belbahrim/twin-causal-net/Readme.md

  year={2011}
 }
 ```
-* Note: This is a placeholder bib information, please use the weblink in the meanwhile to cite our software.
+Please use the weblink in the meanwhile to cite our software.

-&copy; 2021 Twin-Causal Developers (MIT License)
+&copy; 2022 Twin-Causal Developers (MIT License)

 <!-- # Working Area